Ultimate Guide to Freightliner OBD-II Trouble Codes & Diagnostic Help

 When troubleshooting issues with your Freightliner truck, deciphering fault codes is key to identifying the root cause of the problem.

-You’ll encounter diagnostic trouble codes (DTCs) in the form of alphanumeric codes, which correspond to specific issues.
+You’ll encounter diagnostic trouble codes (DTCs), which are alphanumeric codes that correspond to specific issues.
 These codes are typically OBD-II codes, which are standardized across the industry.

 When the check engine light illuminates, it’s an indication that a fault code has been triggered.
 You can access the code list using diagnostic tools, such as a code reader or scan tool.

-Fault codes can relate to various systems, including Engine Power, OIL PRESSURE, and others.
+Fault codes can relate to various systems, including Engine Power and oil pressure.
 Understanding these codes is vital to resolving the issue efficiently.

 Once you’ve addressed the problem, you can clear codes, and the check engine light will turn off.